Where is the best place for Expats to live in Portugal?

 Lifestyle and Leisure Activities

-Portugal isn’t just about history and beautiful buildings; it’s a place where you can really enjoy life.
 There’s a ton to do, whether you’re into being active outdoors, trying new foods, or experiencing different cultures.
-It’s a pretty relaxed place, and that shows in how people spend their free time.

 If you like being outside, Portugal has something for you.
 The Algarve is famous for its beaches, perfect for swimming and sunbathing.
 Surfers will love spots like Ericeira – it’s known as a surf capital for a reason!
 There are also lots of hiking trails, especially in places like Sintra, where you can explore forests and see amazing views.
 For those who enjoy cycling, the country offers numerous routes, from coastal paths to challenging mountain climbs.
 Basically, if it involves being outside, Portugal probably has it.